MITLibraries/mitlib-wp-network/docs/howto/upgrading-php.md

 Health).
 The report's Info tab includes a Server panel which reports the PHP version.

+4. Rebuild your local Lando environment with these changes

+Running `lando rebuild` will apply any needed container updates, now that the new PHP version is specified in `pantheon.upstream.yml`.
+The output of this command should include confirmation of the new PHP version, as the relevant pre-install command will be triggered during this process.

+The PHP version is also reported as part of the Site Health report within the WordPress dashboard (Tools -> Site Health -> Info tab - > Server panel).

-4. Push branch to Github for code review
+5. Push branch to Github for code review

 From this point, follow our standing practices for pull requests and code review.